-The DS1073 is a fixed frequency oscillator requiring no external components for operation.
-Numerous operating frequencies are possible in the range 30 KHz to 100 MHz through the use of an on-chip programmable prescaler and divider.
+The DS1075 is a fixed frequency oscillator requiring no external components for operation.
+Numerous operating frequencies are possible in the range 0.2 to 100 MHz through the use of an on-chip programmable prescaler and divider.

-The DS1073 features a master oscillator followed by a prescaler and then a programmable divider.
+The DS1075 features a master oscillator followed by a prescaler and then a programmable divider.
 The prescaler and programmable divider are user-programmable with the desired values being stored in non-volatile memory.
 This allows the user to buy an off the shelf component and program it on site prior to board production.
-Design changes can be accommodated on the fly by simply programming different values into the device (or reprogramming previously programmed devices).
+Design changes can be readily accommodated by programming, or reprogramming, the desired values into the on-chip non-volatile registers.
+An evaluation board, DS1075K is available to simplify this task.

-The DS1073 is shipped from the factory configured for half the maximum operating frequency.
-Pre-programmed devices can be ordered on a custom basis as
+The DS1075 is shipped from the factory configured for half the maximum operating frequency.
+Pre-programmed devices can be ordered on a custom basis as DS1075C-xxx.

-DS1073C-xxx.
 As alternatives to the on-board oscillator an external clock signal or a crystal may be used as a reference.
 The choice of reference source (internal or external) is user-selectable at the time of programming (or on the fly if the SEL mode is chosen).

-The DS1073 features a dual-purpose Input/Output pin.
+The DS1075 features a dual-purpose Input/Output pin.
 If the device is powered up in Program mode this pin can be used to input serial data to the on chip registers.
 After a Write command this data is stored in non-volatile memory.
 When the chip is subsequently powered up in operating mode these values are automatically restored to the on-chip registers and the Input/Output pin becomes the oscillator output.

-The DS1073 is available in 8-pin DIP or SOIC packages, allowing the generation of a clock signal easily, economically and using minimal board area.
+The DS1075 is available in 8-pin DIP or SOIC packages, allowing the generation of a clock signal easily, economically and using minimal board area.